mt-support/tribe-ext-limit-week-view-time-range/readme.txt

 == Upgrade Notice ==
 = [2.1.0] =

-This extension is no longer compatible with versions of Events Calendar Pro 7.1.0.
+This extension is no longer compatible with versions of Events Calendar Pro prior to 7.1.0.
 Please see the changelog for the complete list of changes in this release.

 == Changelog ==